RoyDwaipayan/RoyDwaipayan.github.io/_tabs/contact.md

 ---

 ### 📝 Let’s Build Something Together
-If you have an idea, a problem to solve, or just want to chat about AI, data, or startups- fel free to drop me a message!
+If you have an idea, a problem to solve, or just want to chat about AI, data, or startups- feel free to drop me a message!